JmfanBU/ReachNNStar/README.md

 ```
 Please check the result in ReachNNStar/ReachNN/outputs/SYSTEM_retrained.txt and ReachNNStar/ReachNN/outputs/images/SYSTEM_retrained.eps.

-The one without the "retrained" suffix is the result of original network.
+The one without the "retrained" suffix is the result of the original network.

 #### Run Individual Task
 ```